anyatar/investing/README.md

   </Directory>
 </VirtualHost>
  ```
-   It's also possible to change the existing default vhost to these settings.
 3. Restart Apache

 4. Open http://server_address:20080/chaos.html .
 Here you can set the mode and see results table after you run the test script